abdelkarimnakkahi/abdelkarimnakkahi/README.md

-# Hi, I'm Abdelkarim 👋
+# Hi, I'm Abdelkarim Nakkahi 👋

-💻 Frontend Developer passionate about building clean and responsive web interfaces.
+Frontend Developer passionate about building clean and responsive web interfaces.

 ---

-## 🚀 About Me
+## About Me
 - 🎓 Diploma in IT Development (2017)
 - 🔄 Currently transitioning into Frontend Development
 - 📚 Learning React and modern frontend tools